 Types of Preferred Stock

-Preferred stock is a very flexible type of securities.
+Preferred stock is a very flexible type of security.
 They can be:

 Convertible preferred stock: The shares can be converted to a predetermined number of common shares.